dhiway/cord/extras/README.md

 # More on CORD Chain

-In this document, lets see how to connect with the [running cord staging network](https://staging.cord.network) chain.
+In this document, let's see how to connect with the [running cord staging network](https://staging.cord.network) chain.

 This document assumes you have `docker` installed.